 I am Licensed Psychologist and Health Service Provider (Lic. #9724) with training and experience in clinical, research, and academic settings.

-For well over a decade, I held leadership roles in professional organizations; authored papers in scholarly journals; presented to local, national, and international audiences; and conducted research.
+For well over a decade, I held various leadership roles in professional organizations; authored papers in scholarly journals; presented regularly to local, national, and international audiences; and conducted research.
+Those activities deepened my knowledge of clinical training, organizational dynamics, school communities, co-parenting, and childhood development.

 I obtained my Bachelors of Arts degree in Psychology from University of California, Los Angeles (UCLA).
 There, I discovered myself as a scholar and researcher, interested in issues pertaining to children and childhood.